-Standard period is 2 weeks, but normally longer or prolonged periods can be obtained without much difficulty.
+Standard period is 4 weeks after the conservatory arrest is made, but normally longer or prolonged periods can be obtained without much difficulty.

 25. Do the Courts of your country acknowledge the piercing and lifting of the corporate veil?

 In very limited circumstances; yes